listener-js/listener/README.md

 Empower the end-user/project — easily listen to any event and/or swap one listener for another.

-Create an ecosystem of small libraries that you can call/extend/listen/log/swap.
+Create an ecosystem of small libraries that you can call, log, listen to, extend, and swap.

 ## The ecosystem